-- (g) does not involve the presence, use or calling of a vehicle more than 4.5 tonnes tare weight; and - (h) does not include provision for the fuelling, repair or maintenance of motor vehicles; and - (i) does not involve the use of an essential service that is greater than the use normally required in the zone in which the dwelling is located.

-home office means a dwelling used by an occupier of the dwelling to carry out a home occupation if the carrying out of the occupation - home store means a shop attached to a dwelling that - hospital means premises used as a hospital as defined in the Health Services Act 2016 section 8(4).

-- (a) is solely within the dwelling; and - (b) does not entail clients or customers travelling to and from the dwelling; and - (c) does not involve the display of a sign on the premises; and - (d) does not require any change to the external appearance of the dwelling.
+- (g) does not involve the presence, use or calling of a vehicle more than 4.5 tonnes tare weight; and - (h) does not include provision for the fuelling, repair or maintenance of motor vehicles; and - (i) does not involve the use of an essential service that is greater than the use normally required in the zone in which the dwelling is located. - home office means a dwelling used by an occupier of the dwelling to carry out a home occupation if the carrying out of the occupation- - (a) is solely within the dwelling; and - (b) does not entail clients or customers travelling to and from the dwelling; and - (c) does not involve the display of a sign on the premises; and - (d) does not require any change to the external appearance of the dwelling.